tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 400
   :alt: An image of the Unity logo.

-As stated in the introduction, Unity will be the tool of choice for VR Development now and in the near future.
+As stated in the introduction, Unity will be the tool of choice for VR development now and in the near future.
 Unity is *the* best pick for anyone looking to develop for VR for a multitude of reasons.
 First, Unity has a large variety of actively updated packages to facilitate building out a VR app, something that other engines lack.
 Second, Unity has multiple ways to build and test a VR application by allowing control over the build platform of the project.
 Unity VR projects can be built as standalone Android applications, meaning that they do not require a computer to be connected to the headset to run the app.
 Apps can also be built for Windows, allowing them to run alongside a computer for easier testing and modification.
 Lastly, Unity was chosen due to its thriving development community and ease of access, both of which offer newcomers a level of support that you would be unlikely to come across elsewhere.
 These are the main reasons Unity was chosen, and also why most VR developers opt to use Unity as well.

 .. _to_create_vr: